Pecos SoftWareWorks

 Images were taken at 1024x768 resolution on both monitors using a Fuji S700 digital camera.

 I can understand why someone would give up the quality of a landline phone for the convenience of a cell phone but I have more trouble trying to understand why everyone has given up CRT monitors for LCD monitors.
 OK, they are cool both figuratively and literally.
-They don’t give a lot if heat like a CRT monitor.
+They don't give a lot of heat like a CRT monitor.
 They save a lot of desk space and have that neat thin look to them.
 They just plain look cool.

 But when it comes to picture quality the CRT still wins hands down - although the gap is quickly closing.
 And isn’t that still the primary reason why you buy a monitor?
 Most of the problems of early LCD models have been mitigated or solved - ghosting, limited viewing angle, poor color and brightness.
 Set any LCD next to a good CRT and the CRT still wins, at least to my admittedly waning eyesight.